Laser Skin Resurfacing Sherman Oaks, CA

 - Erbium glass-type lasers, such as Stellar M22, are one type of non-ablative laser.
 It produces great results and has a shorter recovery time than CO2 Laser resurfacing.
 However, more sessions are needed to achieve comparable results with ablative lasers, but with fewer risks for side effects.

 - Other common types of Non-ablative lasers, in addition to Erbium glass, include: intense pulse light (IPL), YAG laser, and Pulsed Dye laser.
-(We offer all three types at our office.)
+(We offer all three types at our Medspa.)

 Laser Skin Resurfacing Benefits